davidfeng88/Objectify/README.md

 # Objectify – Object-relational mapping in Ruby
 Objectify is inspired by Active Record, and it connects relational database tables to Ruby classes.
-The library provides a `SQLObject` base class .
+The library provides an `SQLObject` base class.
 When users define a new class (model) that is a subclass of `SQLObject`, a mapping between the model and an existing table in the table is established.
 Moreover, models can connect with other models by defining **associations**.

 Naming convention:
 Database table name: snake case, plural, e.g.  `players`